AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-sharp-dataref.md

 Sharpening.
 Sharpening attribute, determines when the material is sharpened during rendering.

-The type and amount of sharpening is controlled by the vignette via a default material template or with `catalog::RenderSettings`.
+The type and amount of sharpening is controlled by the vignette by way of a default material template or with `catalog::RenderSettings`.

 ## Properties {#section-aac81b1a611b4bca90b8544eae7896df}